magento/merchdocs/src/catalog/product-create-downloadable.md

       |URL|Choose this method to access the distribution file from a URL.
 Enter the full URL to the download file.|

    {:.bs-callout-info}
-   You cannot add any links to resources as downloadable products.
-Valid link domains are predefined programmatically in the `env.php` file. ( See, [env.php reference](https://devdocs.magento.com/guides/v2.4/config-guide/prod/config-reference-envphp.html))
+    You cannot use links to external resources as downloadable products.
+Valid link domains are predefined programmatically in the `env.php` file (see [env.php reference](https://devdocs.magento.com/guides/v2.4/config-guide/prod/config-reference-envphp.html#downloadable_domains) in the developer documentation).

    - Set **Shareable** to one of the following:

       |No|Requires customers to log in to their accounts to access the download link.|